 - 750ml (3 c) vegetable stock or water / water with stock cube ($0.17/£0.05)

 - Preheat the oven to 180˚C fan / 200˚C / 356˚F convection / 392˚F.

 - Cut the skin off the pumpkin and remove the seeds.
 Cut into 1 cm thick (.4 inch) slices.

 - Separate some of the layers of onion – you don’t want individual layers as these canburn.

 - Place the pumpkin and onion in an even layer on a baking sheet.
 Add the garlic cloves and drizzle with olive oil.

 - Season with salt and pepper.

 - Roast for 40-50 minutes until soft, stirring the pumpkin and onions after half an hour.
 The cooking time will vary depending on how ripe your pumpkin is, but you want it to be soft as this will make a smooth soup.
 If in doubt put it back in the oven for another 5 minutes.

-- Cool slightly, then tip the roast pumpkin and onion into a bowl or blender.
+- Cool slightly, then tip the roast pumpkin into a saucepan.